gitarja/gitarja.github.io/recommended_books.md

 <div id="book_img"><img width="200px" height="auto" src="/assets/recommended_books/dutch_house.jpg"></div>

 <div id="book_summary">
 We often hate and love someone whom we never know, sympathize with persons who never exist, feel belonged to people living in our imagination.
-In fact, we do those because of words.
+In fact, we do those things because of words.

 </div>